Just gimme’ a number…

 Marriott and IHG are the most rewarding for top tier customers, while Hyatt and Marriott offer the best general member rebate.
 Simple enough, right?
 Naturally, having a credit card from any of the brands can help push the scale in favor of one versus another, but stripping things away it’s that simple.

 There’s not much point comparing elite benefits at the bottom end, so this solely looks at the top end, where actually definable benefits tend to exist.
 It’s important to note that with many of these benefits, you may actually do better booking through a travel agent who can secure things like free breakfast or late check out, without any elite status required.

 Breakfast: Yes.
 Late check out: Guaranteed.
 Upgrades: At check in.

 Breakfast: Yes.
 Late check out: If Available.
 Upgrades: No guarantees.

 Breakfast: Yes.
 Late check out: Guaranteed.
 Upgrades: Confirmed.

 Breakfast: No. Late check out: If Available.
 Upgrades: No promises.

-No two travel circumstances are the same.
-There’s just no way to work in the inner details of anyone’s travel plans or circumstances, such as credit cards, credit scores, travel patterns or anything else.
-From a generalist point of view, this View From The Wing take is such a good, accessible and easy way to look at loyalty.
-If you take a good look, you’ll find that generally speaking, Hyatt offers an average rebate and extraordinary benefits, Marriott offers a great rebate and solid benefits, Hilton doesn’t do all *that* much and that IHG offers a great rebate, but week benefits for everyone who’s status doesn’t say Royal Ambassador.
+If you take a good look, you’ll find that generally speaking, Hyatt offers an average rebate and extraordinary benefits, Marriott offers a great rebate and solid benefits, Hilton doesn’t do all *that* much and that IHG offers a great rebate, but weak benefits for everyone who’s status doesn’t say Royal Ambassador.